 These hardy house plants come in many shapes and forms, all of which are happy in both bright, direct sunlight or deep shade.
 This makes them the perfect plant for winter as they won't need moving to a brighter spot when light levels drop.

-Alice Bailey, co-founder of Forest which designed a show garden for the House Plant Studio at the 2021 RHS Chelsea Flower Show, puts them among her best winter houseplant choices, and says: 'Their thick and fibrous leaves are often slightly curved meaning they can tolerate a strong draft because the surface area exposed to the draught is minimal.
+Alice Bailey, co-founder of Forest (opens in new tab), puts them among her best winter houseplant choices, and says: 'Their thick and fibrous leaves are often slightly curved meaning they can tolerate a strong draft because the surface area exposed to the draught is minimal.
 These factors, paired with the fact they need very minimal watering, make them an extremely easy house guest over the winter period.’

 Karen Musgrave from Hicks Nurseries (opens in new tab) recommends the stoic Zamioculcas zamiifolia, or ZZ plant, for forgetful gardeners or those who like to travel, and says it's a great houseplant for winter.
 'Winter can be cold and dark but the ZZ plant couldn’t care less!
 This plant tolerates less than optimal conditions and requires little more than well-drained soil and fertilizer every six months.'